kauri0/Kauri.sBS/_posts/Published/2023-10-16-An-Albanian-Cycle-Tour-Week-One.md

 ![cycle1_rucksack](\assets\images\cycle1\cycle1_rucksack.jpg)
 <figcaption>Bungee cords.</figcaption>

 Zak and I left Tirana mid-day, headed to Pëllumbas, twenty kilometres south-east.
 On the road we met a couple of German cycle tourists who'd cycled here from somewhere in Bavaria, Germany.
-Sven helped fixed as issue with my rear derailleur, their traumatising spelling.
+Sven helped fixed an issue with my rear derailleur.
 Sebastian and Zak rode uphill for some imaginary medal.

 A good trial for the legs.
 By the end, the cramps wouldn't stop.

 A good trial for the bicycle.
-100€; somehow twice the price to Ebony's bicycle, yet twice as good of a deal.
+100€; somehow twice the price of Ebony's bicycle, yet twice as good of a deal.

 We followed the street of Pëllumbas in search of a campground.
 As the sun set we set camp, overlooking the mouth of the valley, Tirana well in view.